 In 2007 Keltek expanded again, moving to its current home in Redruth.
 We now have the capacity to brew over 250 brewer’s barrels a week.
 In addition, we have our own fully automated and state of the art bottling line which filters, carbonates, fills, labels and caps the beer.
 Everything’s done in-house.
 In 2011 the brewery was formally accredited to the ISO 9001, ISO 14001 and OHSAS 18001 international standards for our Quality Systems, Environmental Systems and Health & Safety Systems, making us one of very few artisan breweries in the world to have achieved all three accreditations.

-In 2013 Keltek acquired four pubs in the vicinity of the brewery, becoming just the second brewery in Cornwall to own its own estate of public houses.
+In 2013 Keltek acquired four pubs in the vicinity of the brewery, becoming just the second brewery in Cornwall to own its own estate of public houses, and in 2016 acquired two more.
 Keltek remains a family owned brewery that adheres to the age old traditions of brewing by hand with care and craftsmanship using the finest whole hop flowers, British malts and hand-pitched yeast.